harrymt/blog/_posts/2018-05-16-SOLID-principles.md

 #### Good Way

-This is better, because we structure the code so its easier to extend and hard to modify
+This is better, because we structure the code so its easier to extend and hard to modify.

 ```c#